Boki136/footlook/README.md

 The homepage is divided into four sections:

 - _Hero Section_: This consists of the background image, title, subtitle, call to action (shop now) and social icons.
-- _New Arrivalse_: This section showcases a carousel with 10 new arrivals where users can click into a desired product.
+- _New Arrivals_: This section showcases a carousel with 10 new arrivals where users can click into a desired product.
 - _Testimonials_: This consists of three top testimonials and it servers great as a trust builder.
 - _Shop By Category_: This section emphasizes shopping accross different categories.